All posts by Finn Lightbody

 Marc Anderson

 Marc Anderson is famous for his nature photography, especially his amazing close-up shots of tree bark.
-His pictures really highlight the complex details of the bark on trees.
+His pictures highlight the complex details of the bark on trees.

 London-based photographer Mark Anderson has moved to Shropshire